WayScience/waysciencelab.com/_posts/2023-08-04-illumsteps.md

 ### CorrectIlluminationApply versus SaveImages module

-Now that an illumination function has been created, you have two options:
+Now that an illumination correction function has been created, you have two options:

-1. If you decided to use the **Each** method, then it would be best to apply the correction onto your images and save them in the same pipeline with the `CorrectIlluminationApply` module.
+1. If you decided to use the **Each** method, then it would be best to apply the correction onto your images and save them in the same pipeline with the `CorrectIlluminationApply` module. **IMPORTANT:** You will need to make sure the method for the `Select how the illumination function is applied` parameter matches the method from the previous module.
+To be exact, if you use applied the **Regular** method, you use **Divide** to apply the function.
+If you use **Background**, you use **Subtract**.
 2. If you used an **All** method, the documentation from CellProfiler mentions that you can save the illumination function with the `SaveImages` module.
 I would highly recommend this when you are planning on correcting the images during the next pipeline and don't want to have the intermediate files (e.g., corrected images).
 When saving the IC functions, make sure you are saving them as `Images` in the `npy` file format (you can thank me later!).

 ---